 While fun and engaging throughout, The Offer never quite decides whether it’s a homage to a groundbreaking movie or a serious exploration of a changing Hollywood.
 As a result, The Offer becomes an overly-long and slightly confusing mess by the time we reach the final three episodes.
 Here the show’s initial promise is quickly lost as it becomes over-indulgent and twee.
-But despite its failings, The Offer also remains surprisingly addictive viewing, which is undoubtedly due to the performances at the heart of this flawed but engaging limited series.
+But despite its failings, The Offer also remains addictive, which is undoubtedly due to the performances at the heart of this flawed but engaging limited series.

-MAINSTREAM (RENT OR BUY)
+Mainstream (RENT OR BUY)

-Film and TV Bites: Mainstream is now available to rent or buy.
+Mainstream is now available to rent or buy.

-We live in a strange new world where people consume media like pringles; it’s a ‘once you pop and you just can’t stop’ conveyor belt of content, from YouTube to Instagram and Tik Tock.
+We live in a strange new world where people consume media like Pringles; it’s a ‘once you pop and you just can’t stop’ conveyor belt of content, from YouTube to Instagram and Tik Tock.
 Here we are encouraged to like, dislike, comment and buy while judging our own worth based on the number of friends we have or the number of likes we get.
 Don’t get me wrong social media and instant video sharing is also a force for good in many ways, but finding the good stuff has become more and more like wading through treacle over the years.
-I know what some of you are thinking, “you don’t get it” or “Maybe you’re too old to understand.”
+I know what some of you are thinking, “You don’t get it”, or “Maybe you’re too old to understand.”
 But are those thoughts your own?
 Or are you, even now, buying into the arguments the overlords of social media and instant video sharing want you to use?

-On its delayed premiere during the 2020 Venice Film Festival, many critics, apparently, walked out of Gia Coppola’s movie in disgust.
+On its delayed premiere during the 2020 Venice Film Festival, many critics apparently, walked out of Gia Coppola’s movie in disgust.
 And possibly due to the plethora of one and two-star reviews following this, Mainstream has only just arrived on digital in the UK.
 So is it terrible?
 Is it confusing?
 And is Andrew Garfield’s power and fame-hungry Link the devil incarnate?
 Mainstream is far from a terrible movie; it’s a complex satire that hits the mark on several occasions when dissecting our social media-driven world.
 There are genuinely fascinating themes at play, from mass manipulation to psychological harm and the dangerous frenzy of fandom.

 However, Coppola’s film, at times, does lose its way, and much of this is due to the dated concept of the YouTube celebrity.
 YouTube hit its stride in the late noughties, creating young internet megastars who most people no longer remember.
 In many ways, you could argue that the current social media landscape is even more toxic than it was then, and here Coppola misses a trick by focusing solely on YouTube and ignoring the rise of sites such as Tik Tock.